How to Answer Conflict Interview Questions (With Examples)

 Nobody likes to talk about conflict at work.
 Most work conflicts are boring.
 Plus, you’d probably prefer to pretend that you are an absolute delight to work with and that nobody has ever had an unkind word to say about you.

-A behavioral question about conflict forces you to talk about a less-than-delightful situation.
-It can be difficult to come up with a good example on the fly — and even more difficult to describe in concisely in a way that presents you in a favorable light.
+Behavioral conflict interview questions force you to talk about a less-than-delightful situation.
+It can be difficult to come up with a good example on the fly — and even more difficult to describe a conflict concisely and in a way that presents you in a favorable light.

 This is why it’s important to prepare an example in advance using the S.T.A.R format.

-The goal is not to script out an answer word-for-word.
+Remember, the goal is not to script out an answer word-for-word.
 The STAR format allows you to structure the general shape of your response by jotting down bullets for each of the key aspects of the story.
-Check out Big Interview for more guidance on structuring great STAR stories — and an Answer Builder tool that you can use to make the process much easier.

-Sample Answer — “Tell Me About a Time You Had a Conflict on a Team Project.”
+Conflict Resolution Example Answer — “Tell Me About a Time You Had a Conflict at Work”

 Here’s an overview of how to use the STAR format specifically to present a conflict experience:

 Briefly describe the context for the conflict that arose.
 Provide just enough background information for context.

 - I was managing the creation of our new corporate brochure and we were on a very tight deadline because we had to have brochures printed in time for a big upcoming trade show.

 - I was in charge of delivering on time and I had to manage team members from Marketing, Sales, Graphic Design, and Product Management.